 - (200 + 196) ÷ 2 = 198 average employees

-- (20 ÷ 198) x 100 = 10.1% employee turnover
+- (20 ÷ 198) x 100 = 10.1% employee turnover annually

 what is a good employee turnover rate?

 High-pressure working environments and too little downtime invariably cause employee burnout.
 When people feel overworked and overcommitted, they begin to feel overwhelmed.
-Unless they’re given opportunities to restructure their schedules, overwhelmed workers seek new jobs.
+Unless they’re given opportunities to restructure their schedules, these workers seek new jobs.

 reducing employee turnover